carterTsai95/InterviewQuestion/README.md

 ### You’ve just been alerted that your new app is prone to crashing.
 What do you do?

+There are some steps that I will attemp.
+- If the user willing to sent their device model, iOS version it will be a big help.
+Try to indicate whether certain model or version of iOS cause this crashing.
+- If it is possible, try to reproduce the error and using different simulator to find out the issue.
+- If it's possible, request the user to provide the detail of which action cause the crashing/error.

 ## Design Patterns